awslabs/multi-agent-orchestrator/examples/bedrock-flows/readme.md

-## BedrockFlowsAgent examples
+## BedrockFlowsAgent example
 This example, in Python and Typescript, show how to integrate your Bedrock Flows into the multi-agent orchestrator.

 This is the flow we used for our testing.

 ### tech-agent-flow

-In this flow we connected an input node to a prompt node and the output of the prompt is connec to an output node.
+In this flow we connected an input node to a prompt node and the output of the prompt is connected to an output node.

 ![tech-agent-flow](./tech-agent-flow.png)